 If a student or employee is aware that a crime has been or is being, committed on school property or at a school sponsored or recognized event off campus during the hours that the school is open, the crime should be reported as soon as possible to the Director or Chief Instructor.
 Other emergencies should also be reported to the Director or Chief Instructor.
 If the crime has been committed when the school is closed, it should be reported to the Director or Chief Instructor as soon as possible after school is open.
 In addition to reporting the crime to the Director or Chief Instructor, the crime should be reported to local law enforcement authorities.
 The local Police department may be reached at (916) 875-9600 or by dialing 911.
+When feasible, all complaints should be made in writing and include the name(s) of the complainant, respondent, and all applicable witnesses.

 School Personnel have authority to determine whether individuals have lawful business at the school and may request identification to make that determination.
 In addition, they have the authority to ensure that school policies, such as break time and building access, are followed.
-The school works with local law enforcement agencies and refers criminal incidents to the to local police department having jurisdiction over such matters.
+The school works with local law enforcement agencies and refers criminal incidents to the local police department having jurisdiction over such matters.